tgf-0/skyscan/readme.md

-# SKYSCAN - Personal waypoint coordinate system
+# SkyScan
+## Coordinate Waypoint System
-This is a proof-of-concept system for ship location, velocity and displayable waypoints for Starbase ships. **_It is not meant to replicate or replace ISAN_**, which is a much more comprehensive system and you should probably just use that.
+This is a proof-of-concept system for ship location, velocity and displayable waypoints for Starbase ships.
+It is not meant to replicate or replace ISAN, which is a much more comprehensive system and you should probably just use that.
 ISAN is better than SkyScan in almost every way.
 In fact, [here's a link to that](https://github.com/Collective-SB/ISAN) because that's probably what you want instead.

 ## Features
 - 3-point coordinate location system ✅